SyncfusionExamples/create-blazor-tab-component-in-blazor-server-app/README.md

 ## Project pre-requisites
 Make sure that you have the compatible versions of Visual Studio 2019 and .NET Core SDK latest version(3.1.2) in your machine before starting to work on this project.
-Make sure that you have the compatible versions of Visual Studio 2019 and .NET C.

 ## How to run this application?
 To run this application, you need to first clone the create-blazor-tabs-component-in-blazor-server-app repository and then open it in Visual Studio 2019.
 Now, simply build and run your project to view the output.